karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

             \--AppDbContext.cs
 ```

-As you can see, the new application wil lbe correctly renamed based on the specified input.
+As you can see, the new application will be completely (and correctly) renamed based on the user input.

 # **Make use of built-in conditional pragmas to enable or disable certain features of the application**

 Not every application needs to have the same features, and you can control this variability using the built-in conditional pragmas.

 Authorization is one of them.
-Depending on the type of API you're building, you might need to set the auth middleware or not.
+Depending on the type of API you're building, you might need to set authorization or not.
 To achieve this, you can make use of the dotnet engine's conditional pragmas.

 Let's see an example.
-In the ``template.json`` file I declare the symbol ``Authorization`` of type ``bool`` with the default value of true.
+In the ``template.json`` file, I declare the symbol ``Authorization`` of type ``bool`` with the default value of true.

 ```json
   "Authorization": {